ilon-trask/chat-notepad/README.md

 ### nice to have

-[] - use indexedDb to store input state (when user returns to application state should presist) [] - redirect from non-existing chats
+[] - use indexedDb to store input state (when user returns to application state should presist) [x] - redirect from non-existing chats
 [] - figure out non-image file handling

 ## Issues